 Address: Dirt road between mile marker 11 and 12 leads to back gate

 And thus concludes our little adventure along the Extraterrestrial Highway.
-This is hands down the quirkiest road trip Sam and I have ever been on, and we had so much fun experiencing a side of Nevada that we didn’t know existed.
+This is hands down the quirkiest and one of the most memorable road trips Sam and I have ever been on, and we had so much fun experiencing a side of Nevada that we didn’t know existed.

 Some final words of advice: bring water and snacks, fuel up at the last gas stop, and talk to the locals because they are full of stories they’re more than happy to share!